meinside/gmn/README.md

 # gmn

-A CLI for generating things with Google Gemini API, built with Golang.
+`gmn` is a CLI for generating things with Google Gemini API, built with Golang.

+Basically, generating texts using prompts and/or files is possible.

+If the given prompt includes URLs, it can also fetch the contents of the URLs and use them to generate text.

+Additionally, it can cache, reuse, and delete context.

 ## Build / Install